 This is a testament to just how important it is to leverage social proof on your product page.

+- Choose a testimonial that enthusiastically endorses the product.
 It sounds obvious, but it bears repeating.
 You want this to be one of the best quotes you can find about your product.

+- Choose a testimonial from your biggest customer demographic.
 If your buyers are 75% female and 25% male, use a testimonial from a woman.
 You can’t rotate this featured testimonial, so make the most of it by having it represent your most common buyer.

 ACTION ITEM: Select your featured testimonial for your ecommerce product page.

-4. Select product carousel photos
+4. Select your product carousel photos

 Now it’s time to add product pictures to your ecommerce landing page design.